 A landmark 2024 review published in Frontiers in Psychology examined 20 years of meta-analyses and confirmed hypnosis as an evidence-based approach.
 The American Psychological Association, the American Medical Association, and the British Medical Association have all formally recognized hypnosis as a legitimate tool.
 The North American Menopause Society even rates hypnosis at Level I (their highest evidence designation) for menopausal hot flashes.

-Neuroscience is catching up, too.
-Recent brain imaging studies used EEG, fMRI, and MRS to confirm that hypnosis produces measurable, objective changes in brain activity and neurochemistry.
+Neuroscience supports these findings as well.
+Recent brain imaging studies using EEG, fMRI, and MRS have confirmed that hypnosis produces measurable, objective changes in brain activity and neurochemistry.